commitizen/cz-jira-smart-commit/README.md

 ## Writing your own questions and format

+Configuring transparent-commitizen is easy, and I recommend you just look at index.js, but I'll provide some instructions here anyway.

-Configuring transparent-commitizen is easy.
-All you need to do is modify the array passed to inquirer.prompt with your questions, and the function formatAnswers to add the answers to the message.
-It's a very simple file so you won't get lost.
+To add a question, you need ask it by adding to the the array  passed to inquirer.prompt, and handle the answer by adding to the function formatAnswers.

-Questions are a series of objects stored in an array.
+Questions in the array passed to inquirer.prompt are a series of objects.
 Each one should have `type: 'input'`, a name for the question, and a message that the user will see as a prompt.

-They also take an optional function called validate, which should return true if the message passes.
-I omit the validate function from most of my projects, but you could write your own using `match()` or something.
-If you want to get fancy about input types or validation, head over to the [inquirer.js docs](https://www.npmjs.com/package/inquirer).
+Question objects take a function called validate as an optional property.
+This should return true if the message passes.
+I omit the validate function from most of my projects, but you could write your own.
+If you're curious about input types or validate functions, head over to the [inquirer.js docs](https://www.npmjs.com/package/inquirer).

 Adding questions to the array of objects makes them available in the answers object.
 Each answer is a value keyed to the name you gave the question.
 So, to put to the answers to questions in your commit message, access them by their names in the formatCommit function.

 ## Day to day work